 In a Multi-AS fabric - Unique AS number per leaf/border.

-In a Same-Tier-AS fabric - All leafs share one unique AS and all borders share another unique AS.
+In a Same-Tier-AS fabric - Leafs share one AS and Borders share one AS.

 In both Multi-AS and Same-Tier-AS, all the spines in a fabric share one unique AS number.
-The fabric is identified by the spine switch AS number.